executebig/www/content/fellowship/materials.md

 ## Technology

 A computer with internet access is required to participate in the activities (Chromebooks allowed).
 A webcam is also recommended.
-The
 If a student is unable to access tech equipments or stable internet on a daily basis, please let us know -- we may be able to provide help.

 ## Network Access